 - Always set a good example for lower belts.
 Be aware that they will try to emulate senior students.

 - Help other students to learn and succeed.
 Recognize that you are all members of a strong group sharing common goals and interests.

 - Remember your conduct inside and outside the gym reflects upon the art and the instructor.
 Keep in mind that you can not discard your responsibility for the martial arts skills which you have learned, wherever you go.

 - Behave honorably.
 Never be impolite.
 Try to live by the tenets which guide the art: courtesy, integrity, selfcontrol, perseverance and harmony.

 Welcome to Seikido

-Because Seikido self defence is rooted in Aikido philosophy, teaching methods follow the traditions derived from ancient Japanese Bujutsu (warrior arts).
+Seikido self defense is rooted in Aikido philosophy, teaching methods follow the traditions derived from ancient Japanese Bujutsu (warrior arts).
 Aikido means the way of harmony, and aims to achieve harmony with the offender, other persons, the environment, and oneself.
 The Budo (martial way) of Aikido is defined as “the spirit of loving protection for all beings”.